zane-ops/zane-ops/healthcheck-strategy.md

              reverse_proxy service-alias.blue.zaneops.internal service-alias.green.zaneops.internal {
-                lb_policy first # always choose the first available service before the next fail_duration 30s # How long to hold that a proxy is down
+                lb_policy first # always choose the first available service before the next fail_duration 30s # How long to hold that a proxy is down }

-                health_path /<healthcheck-path>
-                health_status 2xx
-                health_interval <healthcheck-interval>s
-                health_timeout <healthcheck-timeout>s
           }
         }
-        }
        ```
-    3. If healthcheck has changed, we will modify the caddy proxy after we are sure that the new service is up.
     4. Caddy will always redirect to the first available upstream

 - [x] We also need to expose temporarily the deployment to an url that is reachable from the outside